Skip to main content

 A plant-based diet is a healthful choice at every stage of life, including pregnancy and breastfeeding.

-A healthful, well-planned plant-based diet provides all the nutrients you and your developing baby need.
+A healthful, well-planned, plant-based diet provides all the nutrients you and your developing baby need.
+The Academy of Nutrition and Dietetics states in their position paper that a well-planned plant-based eating pattern is appropriate for all stages of life, including pregnancy.1

 Calorie Needs

 Calorie needs increase only modestly during pregnancy.
-According to the Academy of Nutrition and Dietetics, it works out to about 340 extra calories per day in the second trimester and about 450 extra calories per day during the third.
+According to the 2020-2025 Dietary Guidelines for Americans, pregnant individuals need about 340 extra calories per day in the second trimester and about 452 extra calories per day during the third.16

 Nutrient Needs